MrTeacher-tech/exa_technical_documentation/legal_assistant.md

 ```

 > **Note:** You may notice that txt_to_str(TXT_FILE) reads the .txt file line by line and checks if the line is just a number.
 This is because legal filings typically have line numbers.
-Giving your LLM lines with just number markings can confuse it and be costly.
-Especially when analyzing large documents.
+Giving your LLM lines with just number markings may confuse it and be costly, especially when analyzing large documents.

 ---